AlBi-HHU/covid-analysis/Readme.md

 In order to run it you need to have a working conda installation as well as snakemake installed.

+As an alternative to using conda yourself we provide a docker image that can be used which contains all conda environments.

 To execute the workflow, simply edit the ```config.example.yaml``` and rename it to ```config.yaml```.

 Place the required input files in ```data/input```.